-In most cases, patients will recover fully from an episode of Acute Alcohol related Pancreatitis but it is advised to stop drinking alcohol to stop the problem reoccurring.
-Long term alcohol abuse can also lead to Chronic Alcohol related Pancreatitis.
+In most cases, patients will recover fully from an episode of Acute Alcohol related Pancreatitis but it is advised to stop drinking alcohol to stop the problem from reoccurring.
+Long-term alcohol abuse can also lead to Chronic Alcohol related Pancreatitis.

 Chronic Alcohol Related Pancreatitis

-Chronic Alcohol Related Pancreatitis is when the pancreas becomes permanently inflamed, usually as a result of long term alcohol abuse.
+Chronic Alcohol Related Pancreatitis is when the pancreas becomes permanently inflamed, usually as a result of long-term alcohol abuse.
 Over time, the inflammation causes scarring and damage to the pancreas which means that it does not function properly and leads to poor digestion.
 A lack of insulin, one of the hormones the pancreas produces, can cause diabetes.
 Symptoms of chronic alcohol-related pancreatitis include: